• Skip to main content

 this !

 And when we come home, usually dripping wet and hungry, with pool bags to unpack and showers to take, dinner is often the last thing I think about.
 Thus, I’ve been trying to prepare my dinners in the morning.
-While I have done some crockpot meals lately, it’s just a bit too hot for that, so I’ve been trying to make more cold salads.
+While I have done some simple salad dinners lately and we always have Blue Apron on the rotation, I’ve been trying to make more cold salads to eat any time of day.

 With two minutes left to go, add in whatever summery vegetables you like (or cook them with the chicken).
-Options include: peppers, zucchini, green beans.
-I used Dragon’s Tongue beans from my garden!
+Options include: peppers, zucchini, green beans, carrots.

 While the pasta cooks, cut the chicken into one-inch pieces and brown in a separate pan.